clinssen/ode-toolbox/README.md

 The JSON input dictionary that is passed to ode-toolbox contains [dynamics](#dynamics), [numerical parameters](#parameters), and [global options](#global-options).
 Documentation may optionally be provided as a string.

-All expressions are parsed as sympy expressions, and subsequently simplified through `sympy.simplify()`.
+All expressions are parsed as SymPy expressions, and subsequently simplified through `sympy.simplify()`.
 There are several predefined symbols, such as `e` and `E` for Euler's number, trigonometric functions, etc. `t` is assumed to represent time.
 The list of predefined symbols is defined in [`shapes.py`](odetoolbox/shapes.py), as the static member `Shape._sympy_globals`.
-Variable names should be chosen such that they do not overlap with the predefined symbols.
+Variable names should be chosen such that they do not conflict with the predefined symbols.

+[comment]: # (consider adding the list of pre-defined symbols to the documentation rather than linking to source code)

 ### Dynamics

+[comment]: # (for the three alternative formulations of the alpha function, is it possible to write them in latex as well as SymPy expression?)

 All dynamical variables have a variable name, a differential order, and a defining expression.
 The overall dynamics is given as a list of these definitions.
 For example, we can define an alpha shape kernel :math:`g` with time constant :math:`\tau` as follows:

+[comment]: # (In the parsed versrion on Github I can see, literally, :math: - is this intended, or would it be rendered differently under other conditions?)

 ```Python
 "dynamics":